federicotdn/verb/README.md

 - Integrates with Babel and EWW.
 - Includes mouse support (menu bar and mode line).
 - Supports file uploads.
+- Has 200+ unit tests written for it.
 - Tested against Go's `net/http` server implementation.
 - Has no dependencies!
 - Easy to use! (hopefully).